 “Sure.
 Here, let’s get you set up,” Jane said.
 “One nice thing about living here: all the apartments have running water.
 And you need a bath.”

 Daria’s eyes widened, and then she sighed.
-“I guess I can’t expect to sleep in a place stinking like hobo pee and come out of it smelling particularly pleasant.”
+“I slept in a place that stank of hobo pee last night, so I guess I couldn't come out of it smelling particularly pleasant.”

 “Don’t worry, me and Trent scrubbed the hobo pee out of the apartment as soon as we moved in,” Jane said, opening the door and ushering Trent and Daria inside.
-She gave an apologetic look to Celengor, who smiled.
+She gave an apologetic look to Celengor.

 “You too!
 And I’m definitely going to submit some works for that show,” Jane said.